Canada Workers Benefit: Eligibility, Payment Amounts and How to Apply

 Step 2: View Payment History

-On this page, you can view your CWB payment history and past T4E slips issued for the amount you received.
+On this page, you can view your CWB payment history and your benefit statements or other related notices from the CRA.

 Step 3: Confirm Your Eligibility